SuffolkLITLab/ALKiln/CONTRIBUTING.md

 # Set DEBUG to 1 to run in non-headless mode and see the test run live
 DEBUG=
+# If you edit interview files (.yml files), you should push to a new
+# branch and update BRANCH_PATH to that branch name
 BRANCH_PATH=v4
 USER1_EMAIL=<ask @plocket>
 USER1_PASSWORD=<ask @plocket>